Envirometrix/PredictiveSoilMapping/main.md

     to harmonize,

-Despite these limitations, legacy field data have other attributes that make them useful and worth assembling, collating, harmonizing and using.
+Despite these limitations, legacy field data have other attributes that make them valuable and worth assembling, collating, harmonizing and using.
 The advantages associated with using legacy field data can be summarized as follows: